brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 ### Questions about Supporter Roles

-#### Why do we need a Coordinator for some Conduct Support Roles?
+#### Why do we need a Coordinator for Conduct Support Role?

 * This role is needed to ensure that our Conduct Agreement is relevant to all involved in the collective, including participants on hiatus, participants who are being onboarded and collaborators.
-* Particularly, in order to navigate the Conduct Agreement response as it is described in the Conduct Agreement active participants will have access to their Supporters.
-We also want to ensure that collaborators and participants on hiatus, have access to at least one Conduct Supporter, if they want one.
+* In order to engage in the Conduct Response Guidelines as described in the Conduct Agreement a person involved with the collective will need at least one Conduct Supporter.
 This may be someone from their own support network or they may request assistance from the Coordinator for Conduct Support to engage someone to act as Conduct Supporter for them.
 We want to have a process in place in case it is needed.

 #### Why do we need a Care Supporter Role?